 If you are diagnosed with a sleep disorder, comprehensive treatment is available to you.

 Please note that patients must be referred with a physician’s order before scheduling an appointment.

 Martinsburg, WV 25401

-The WVU Medicine Sleep Center at Viking Way Commons has earned The Joint Commission’s Gold Seal of Approval® for Ambulatory Health Care Accreditation by demonstrating continuous compliance with its nationally recognized standards.
+The WVU Medicine Sleep Center, a department of Berkeley Medical Center, has earned The Joint Commission’s Gold Seal of Approval® for Ambulatory Health Care Accreditation by demonstrating continuous compliance with its nationally recognized standards.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective patient care.